NeroGermanicCladius/TradeManagement/README.md

 Then:
 * Open `http://localhost:5001` in your browser and have fun.

-* Users
+# Users

-You can use 'bob' or 'alice' as username
+You can use 'bob' or 'alice' as username.
+Password is 'Pass123$'
-Password is 'Pass1234$'

 # Database Update
 Migration